Galois structure of the holomorphic differentials of curves: Introduction

 The fact that at most one non-projective indecomposable module $U_B$ is associated to each block $B$ is fortuitous.
 When $p > 3$ we show how this follows from work of Nakajima \cite[Thm.
 2]{Nakajima:1986}, and in particular from (\ref{eq:Nakajimasequence}).
 When $p = 3$ the result is more difficult because the ramification of the action of $G$ on $\mathcal{X}(\ell)$ modulo $3$ is wild.
 We determine the module structure of the holomorphic differentials of $\mathcal{X}(\ell)$ modulo $3$ in Theorem \ref{thm:modularresult} below, and this leads to Theorem \ref{thm:firstmodtheorem} in this case.
 Note that the Sylow $2$-subgroups of $G$ are not cyclic, so the methods of this article are not sufficient to treat the case when $p=2$.

-We now recall from \cite{Ribet} one approach to defining congruences modulo $p$ between modular forms.
-We then show how Theorem \ref{thm:firstmodtheorem} enables us to completely characterize when such congruences can arise from the decomposition of $F\otimes_A\mathcal{S}(A)$ into $G$-isotypic pieces.
+We now describe one approach to defining congruences modulo $p$ between modular forms.
+This basically follows the approach in \cite{Ribet}.
+However, we consider weight $2$ cusp forms for the principal congruence subgroup $\Gamma(N)$ (rather than for $\Gamma_0(N)$ or $\Gamma_1(N)$) and we allow more general rings $\mathbb{T}$ of Hecke operators to act (see below).
+We then show how Theorem \ref{thm:firstmodtheorem} enables us to characterize when such congruences can arise from the decomposition of $F\otimes_A\mathcal{S}(A)$ into $G$-isotypic pieces.
+We refer to \cite[Chap.
+3]{ShimuraBook} for a discussion of Hecke operators and their actions on modular forms.